ParthoRD412/code-server-installation-script/README.md

 ```

 Well done!
-Your are good to go!1
+Your are good to go!